 The four most important ingredients of Section 506 of IPC are causing hurt:

 1. To his reputation, possession

 2. Any person who is associated with him.

-3. Such an action need to be carried out with an intention in mind and with solid reasoning.
+3. Such action must be carried out with an intention in mind and solid reasoning.

-4. The individual should be coerced into performing any action, whether it be criminal, lawful but against his will, or in order to prevent him from engaging in a certain activity.
+4. The individual should be coerced into performing any action, whether criminal or lawful, but against his will or to prevent him from engaging in a certain activity.

 In circumstances of criminal intimidation, the threat is motivated by the desire to harm the person’s or property’s reputation.
 He is forced to perform or refrain from performing any act to which he is legally obligated.
 Criminal intimidation is punishable under Section 506 of IPC.
 It expressly states that in situations of simple criminal intimidation, the sentence may be up to two years in prison or a fine.